HEAT WAVES CAUSING HEALTH

 Step 2: Evaluation of global simulations of mean surface air temperature over historical period using the observations and several reanalysis products in order to evaluate the observational uncertainty as well.

 Step 4: The methodology used for calculating the EHF to both observations and simulations over the historical period was applied.

-Step 5: Sub-select the Australian region and check/compare results against the Bureau of Meteorology high-quality observational data set.
+Step 5: Sub-select the Australian region and check/compare heat wave metrics against the Bureau of Meteorology high-quality observational data set.

 Step 6: Using the remaining model simulations, calculate future EHF characteristics under high and low emission scenario.